KevinAst/MyWeb/FireWithin/Romans.md

 Gentile, creating a multiethnic family of God where self-giving love and forgiveness are at the center of everything.

+Romans is one of the most famous, quoted, and dearly loved books in the whole Bible.
+This may be because it contains some of the clearest and strong statements of the Gospel we have in Scripture.
+But other parts of Romans, and how it all fits together, can be difficult to follow.
+That is because there is a story behind the book of Romans.
+It is the story of the conflict which arose between Jews and Gentiles as they began integrating in synagogues and house churches throughout Rome, and how Jesus brings them together.

 ### At a Glance